 Suppose a signed in user had multiple visits to your app last year, and conducted multiple transactions worth a total of $1,000.
 Suppose that this same user also had 4 transactions conducted as a guest (not signed in), each worth $50, and that each transaction was made on a different device.
 Finally, suppose this user visited your app while signed in at least once in the date range selected by your query.

-How this user appears in the user lifetime analysis depends on the reporting identity method used:
+How this user appears in the user lifetime exploration depends on the reporting identity method used:

-With User-ID, Google signals, then device: this user is counted once, with revenue of $1000, as only her signed in data is applicable to the analysis.
+With User-ID, Google signals, then device: this user is counted once, with revenue of $1000, as only her signed in data is applicable to the exploration.
 Her average lifetime revenue would be $1,000.

 With device only: this user appears 5 times: one with revenue of $1000, and 4 times with revenue of $50.
 Her average lifetime revenue would be $240.